cogle/CSE566_Homework_2/HomeWork2.md

 </p>
 <p>
-Another thing that really is difficult with this algorithm is that the difference between the previous value at the spot and the current may jump around quite a bit, Because this does not always decrease it can be a real pain to have to calculate.
+Another thing that really is difficult with this algorithm is that the difference between the previous value at the new value may jump around quite a bit.
+Because this does not always decrease it can be a real pain to have to run this algorithm.
 In fact I think if I tried it on a large array like 40 by 40, I would most likely overflow the numbers as I am taking the weighted average and calculation how many previous iteration I have taken would be a very large number.
 One thing that can be done to try and combat this to increase